Adrienne R. Smith

 Adrienne has a Bachelor’s in Biology and a Masters in Public Policy and International Administration.
 She seeks opportunities for work and play with like-minded organizations and people.

-Dana Howarth has been a member of the New Mexico Direct Caregivers Coalition (NMDCC) team since early 2015.
-She is a native New Mexican who received her bachelors degree in Family Studies from the University of New Mexico in 2013.
-Dana is young-at-heart.
-She enjoys traveling, spending time with her family and watching movies.
+Dana Howarth has been a member of the New Mexico Caregivers Coalition (NMCC) team since early 2015.
+She is a native New Mexican who received her Bachelor’s degree in Family Studies from the University of New Mexico in 2013 and is currently pursuing a Master’s degree in Public Administration.
+Dana is young at heart.
+She enjoys traveling, spending time with her family, and watching movies.

-As the program assistant for NMDCC, Dana is a busy bee, always working on multiple coalition projects, including facilitating workshops for Heart is Home Cooperative Care and being the resident social media guru.
-She has always enjoyed being involved with organizations that were created to help others and continues to be thankful to have the opportunity to make a difference in the state of New Mexico through her position with NMDCC.
+As the Deputy Director for NMCC, Dana is a busy bee, always working on multiple coalition projects, including developing, organizing, scheduling, and facilitating training programs.
+She has always enjoyed being involved with organizations that were created to help others and continues to be thankful to have the opportunity to make a difference in the state of New Mexico through her position with NMCC.

-Laurence Nguyen is New Mexico Direct Caregivers Coalition's resident data entry expert.
-He uses his strong organizational skills and attention to detail to help NMDCC keep track of training related data.
-He holds an associate's degree in Integrated Studies and a certificate in Computer Information Systems from Central New Mexico Community College.
+Since 2015, Laurence Nguyen is New Mexico Caregivers Coalition’s resident data entry expert.
+He uses his strong organizational skills and attention to detail to help NMCC keep track of training-related data.
+He holds an associate’s degree in Integrated Studies and a certificate in Computer Information Systems from Central New Mexico Community College.